zq-chen/ParaPano/README.md

 ## Platform Change

 We decided to switch from latedays machine to GHC machines, and use CUDA to parallelize the program.
 We have experienced several difficulties with compiling and linking the program with OpenCV on latedays.
-Fortunately, we successfuly compiled and ran our program on the GHC machine.
-Apart from the convenience of using OpenCV, we believed that the desgin of CUDA suits naturally with the image processing, especially when the parallelism is done in pixel level.
+Fortunately, we successfully compiled and ran our program on the GHC machine.
+Apart from the convenience of using OpenCV, we believed that the design of CUDA suits naturally with the image processing, especially when the parallelism is done in pixel level.

 ## Schedule